vunhatchuong/.dotfiles/nvim/template/guide.md

 ## Usage

 Make a copy of `.env.template` an change it to `.env` with appropriate information.
-Then run

 ```bash

 ```

 ## Deploy using Docker

+Docker will use `.env` values for some settings.

 Build the image